-We do this because, whilst many home educated children/young people have a positive learning experience, this is not the case for all, and home education can mean some children/young people are less visible to the services that are there to keep them safe and supported in line with their needs.
+We do this because, whilst many home educated children/young people have a positive learning experience, this is not the case for all.
+Elective home education can mean that some children are not in receipt of suitable education and can mean some children/young people are less visible to the services that are there to keep them safe and supported in line with their needs.
 We will never put families under pressure to remove a child/young person to home education because of issues such as behaviour, attendance or academic/SEND concerns.